-- $B-631.9\,$ A tracing showing the chart update may be produced and distributed to chart users as an aid to plotting the NM. - B-632 CHART-UPDATING NM: GRAPHICAL
+B-631.9 A tracing showing the chart update may be produced and distributed to chart users as an aid to plotting the NM.
+A tracing is produced for guidance only; the textual NM is the published authority.

+B-632 CHART-UPDATING NOTICES TO MARINERS: GRAPHICAL

 - B-632.1 A graphical chart-updating NM (subsequently referred to as a block; also sometimes called chartlet or patch) is an updated portion of a chart containing new or revised information in a particular area.
 The user can stick it on the chart, to cover obsolete details.
 The purpose of a block is to promulgate a significant amount of new safety-related data in a relatively small area.
-It must be used where the complexity or volume of changes would clutter the chart unacceptably if amended by hand or would overburden the chart corrector, thereby compromising its safe application.
+It must be used where the complexity or volume of changes would clutter the chart unacceptably if amended by hand or would overburden the chart corrector, thereby compromising its safe application. - B-632.2 A NM block must be announced by a textual NM.
+This should include the approximate position and indicate what features the block is updating, eg:

-Insert the accompanying block, showing amendments to depths and contours, centred on: $11^\circ57,0'N$ $16^\circ09,5'W$
+Insert the accompanying block, showing amendments to depths and contours, centred on: $11^{\circ}57,0'N \ 16^{\circ}09,5'W$

-The textual NM will also provide a number, title, etc; see B-630.4.
+The textual NM also provides the number, title, etc; see B-630.4.

 - B-632.3 Mentions.
-The accompanying textual NM announcing the block may include further chart-updating details, sometimes called 'mentions', which are part of the NM update for the same chart as the block but fall outside the limits of the block.
-For example, the block size may be reduced by providing details of linear features (such as light sectors or leading lines) to be manually updated, which would otherwise necessitate a much larger block. - B-632.4 Due to the possible extended timescale involved in preparing a block, consideration should be given to issuing a Radio Navigational Warning (see B601.8) or a chart-updating NM (see B-631) ahead of the block for the most significant safety-related items.
-Alternatively, a Preliminary NM may be issued to describe the changes in general terms, see B-634.
+The accompanying-textual NM announcing the block may include further chart-updating details, sometimes called 'mentions', which update the same chart as the block but fall outside the limits of the block.
+The use of mentions is a matter of judgement; for example: - For example, the block size may be reduced by providing details of simple linear features (such as light sectors or leading lines) to be plotted by the usermanually updated, which would otherwise necessitate a much larger block.; - an increase in block size may be appropriate to avoid the user plotting more complex updates. - B-632.4 Due to the possible extended timescale involved in preparing a block, consideration should be given to issuing a Radio Navigational Warning (see B601.8) or a chart-updating NM (see B-631) ahead of the block for the most significant safety-related items.
+Alternatively, a Preliminary NM may be issued to describe the changes in general terms, see B-634. - B-632.5 A general guide is that a textual NM may be issued where there are fewer than 10 points to be plotted.
+If there are more than 10 points, then a block (or possibly LNE, see B-601.5) should be considered.
+However, if the items to be updated are point symbols (eg depths or lights) spread throughout the chart, then a textual NM may still be appropriate even if there are more than 10 points to be plotted.
+Conversely a block may be appropriate when there are fewer than 10 points to be plotted where: